rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd-101.md

 4. Lets deploy a sample application through the UI.
 In fact, let's get ArgoCD to deploy the `nordmart-review` app you manually deployed previously using Helm.
 On ArgoCD - click `CREATE APPLICATION`.
 You should see see an empty form.
-    > Make sure you have deleted previous helm release deployed in Helm 101.
+    > Make sure you have deleted previous Helm release deployed in Helm 101.

 Let's fill it out by setting the following: